derek2403/token2049/README.md

 # LeftAI

-**Natural Language Crypto Transactions on Celo**
+**Natural Language Crypto Transactions on Celo MiniPay**

-**Simplifying blockchain interactions: AI-powered transaction assistant with conversational interface**
+**AI-powered transaction assistant built as a Celo MiniPay app with conversational interface**

 ![LeftAI Landing Page](./frontend/public/landingpage.png)

 Check out the live demo of **LeftAI**: 👉 [Click here to try it out](https://token2049-two.vercel.app/)

+> **📱 MiniPay Ready:** This app is optimized for Celo MiniPay!
+Open the link in MiniPay browser for the best mobile experience.

 ## Demo Video
 [🎥 Watch Demo Video](#)